 Grandborough Parish has always given very generously to Christian Aid and we trust that you will still want to donate by using the e-envelope.
 We will no longer be doing door-to-door collections in the Parish.
 All donations are anonymous and Gift Aid can be added if you are a taxpayer.

-Please think about giving a donation and sharing an e-envelope with your family and friends.
-With many thanks.
+Please think about giving a donation and sharing an e-envelope by clicking this link Donate by e-envelope.